-The Environmental Health Division of the Orange County Health Care Agency is the certified local enforcement agency (LEA) for Orange County, and authorized and obligated to enforce solid waste laws and regulations pursuant to California Public Resource Code (PRC) Sections 43209 and 45000 et seq., and Title 14 of the California Code of Regulations (14 CCR) § 18080 et seq.
+The Environmental Health Division of the Orange County Health Care Agency is the certified local enforcement agency (LEA) for Orange County, and authorized and obligated to enforce solid waste laws and regulations pursuant to California Public Resource Code (PRC) Sections 43209 and 45000 et seq., and Title 14 of the California Code of Regulations (14 CCR) §18080 et seq.
 Pursuant to PRC Section 43200.5(b), in enforcing Part 4, 5 and 6 of Division 30 of the PRC and regulations that implement them, the LEA carries out a state function and thus its actions are independent from, and not subject to the authority of, the Orange County Board of Supervisors.

-In accordance with Section 5 of the Stipulated Notice and Order dated June 16, 2022, Leighton and Associates, Inc. (Leighton) submitted on your behalf to the LEA a revised workplan for stockpile material sampling for the property referenced in the above subject line (hereinafter "Site") on January 23, 2023.
-The LEA began its review of the revised workplan upon receipt and notified Leighton that the workplan was missing the accompanying Health & Safety Plan (HASP).
-Leighton subsequently submitted the requisite HASP to the LEA on April 10, 2023.
+In accordance with Sections 3 and 4 of the Stipulated Notice and Order between the LEA and Milan, dated June 16, 2022, Leighton and Associates, Inc. (Leighton) submitted on your behalf to the LEA a revised workplan for subgrade testing for the Site (referenced in the above subject line) on January 23, 2023.
+The LEA began its review of the revised workplan upon receipt and notified Leighton that in addition to the workplan a Health & Safety Plan (HASP) was also required.
+Leighton subsequently provided the LEA the requisite HASP on April 10, 2023.

-The workplan proposes a tiered approach to collecting in-situ stockpile samples for the profiling of the imported material and native material stockpiles.
-Due to the nature of the material in some of the existing stockpiles, borings may likely encounter refusal during some sampling activities, necessitating this tiered approach.
-Based on the review of the overall scope of the workplan submitted by Leighton, the LEA is agreeable to the proposed workplan, provided all of the following comments are taken into consideration and the specified conditions are addressed:
+The LEA has completed its review of the revised workplan and HASP.
+The revised workplan proposes a total of 55 exploratory soil borings to be advanced in two phases and 14 soil vapor probes to evaluate for the presence of methane gas and potentially other volatile organic compounds (VOCs).
+Based on the LEA's review of the overall scope of the workplan, the LEA is agreeable to the workplan, provided all the following comments are taken into consideration and the specified conditions are addressed: